Interesting & Fun Facts About Cancun, Mexico

 This sleepy but vibrant little island has become quite popular in the past few years.
 A great thing to know is that it is only a 20-minute ferry ride from Cancun, so it makes for a great day trip!

-Second Busiest Airport
+Second Busiest International Airport

 White Crushed Coral Sand